metatensor/Workshop-spring-2025/training-custom-models/README.md

       unit: eV # unit of the target value
 ```

-More details on evaluation can be found in the (usage documentation)[https://metatensor.github.io/metatrain/latest/examples/basic_usage/usage.html].
+More details on evaluation can be found in the [usage documentation](https://metatensor.github.io/metatrain/latest/examples/basic_usage/usage.html).

 Then the model can be evaluated as follows, specifying the specific path to the saved `model.pt` file in the outputs directory.